SteelCompendium/data-md-dse/Bestiary/Monsters/Fossil Cryptic/Statblocks/Fossil Cryptic.md

     effects:
       - name: Effect
-        effect: The cryptic halves the damage, ignores any nondamaging effects associated with it, and shifts up to 3 squares
+        effect: The cryptic halves the damage, ignores any nondamaging effects associated with it, and shifts up to 3 squares.
   - type: feature
     feature_type: ability
     name: Shatterstone